determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 .. _podman-config-requirements:

 *********************
- PodMan Requirements
+ Podman Requirements
 *********************

-When Determined is configured to use PodMan, the containers are launched in `rootless mode
+When Determined is configured to use Podman, the containers are launched in `rootless mode
 <https://docs.podman.io/en/latest/markdown/podman.1.html#rootless-mode>`__.
 Your HPC cluster
 administrator should have completed most of the configuration for you, but there may be additional per-user configuration that is required.
-Before attempting to launch Determined jobs, verify that you can run simple PodMan containers on a compute node.
+Before attempting to launch Determined jobs, verify that you can run simple Podman containers on a compute node.
 For example:

 .. code:: bash